Equations for solar tracking

-We have derived the geometry formulas needed to track the Sun with a kind of altazimuthal tracker widely used in atmospheric remote sensing.
-The set-up is based on two rotating 45$^{\circ}$ mirrors facing each other and a 4-quadrant photodiode involved in a closed-loop control of the tracker.
+We have derived the geometrical formulas needed to track the Sun with a kind of altazimuthal tracker widely used in atmospheric remote sensing.
+The setup is based on two rotating 45$^{\circ}$ mirrors facing each other and a 4-quadrant photodiode involved in a closed-loop control of the tracker.
 After discussing the required accuracy for the calculated mode and calculating the FOV of the sensor, we described how to take into account and estimate the Euler angles, representing the orientation of the tracker compared to the ground.
-These sections can actually be applied to other tracking set-ups.
-On the other hand, even if the method is general, the formula for the active tracking depend strongly on the optical configuration and may not be used for other tracker's geometry.
-Finally, we have tested the formulas with a custom-built solar tracker that will be installed together with a FTIR spectrometer at Reunion Island in 2011.
+These sections can actually be applied to other tracking setups.
+On the other hand, even if the method is general, the formula for the active tracking depends strongly on the optical configuration and may not be used for other trackers' geometries.
+We have proposed a control loop with PID to achieve a smooth tracking while reducing overshoot and the residual part of the error.
+Finally, we have tested the formulas with a custom-built solar tracker that has been installed together with a FTIR spectrometer at Reunion Island in September 2011.

-The next steps involve the determination of the actual tracking accuracy with, for instance the Doppler shift of the Fraunhofer lines of the Sun.
-In case it is needed, the tracking smoothness could be improved with a PID control instead of the basic retroaction scheme presented here.
-Another improvement, which can not really worked out at our mid-latitude observatory in Brussels, would consist in finding a solution for the singularity occurring at zenith.
-Indeed, when the solar zenith angle becomes to small, the azimuth has very little effect and the closed-loop tracking gets unstable.
-This is a common problem with altazimuthal system and leads to a dead measuring time of around one hour at local noon for the NDACC station already existing at Saint-Denis.
-We will deal with this problem if it is significant for our new tracker.
+Among the future work will be the improvement of the tracking smoothness, and particularly the tuning of the six parameters of the PID controllers.
+We will also implement the solution presented in Section~\ref{sec:sec3} and check whether the measurement dead time can be reduced.

+A characteristic of the Maido observatory is the very regular cloud cycle.
+At noon, the clouds reach the observatory almost every day.
+This is very convenient for clouds studies but less for solar occultation trace gases measurements.
+On the other hand, the nights are so clear up there that the observatory was first supposed to be dedicated to astronomical research.
+This is thus a good place to try Moon tracking and we plan to work on that in the future.